roy1958/auto-morphic-subliminal/prerequisites/README.txt

 Go to Edit > Preferences > Modules and set to ENABLE.

-Go to Effects > Add Plug-in > scroll down and choose Enable on "ultrasonic.ny".
+Go to Effects > Add Plug-in > scroll down and choose Enable on "ultrasonic.ny" in the /home/ directory.

 Done.